Rodney Fox was born in Adelaide, South Australia in 1940. From an early age, his father took him fishing and he felt a

 Rodney, now fit and healthy, was still fearful of another shark attack.
 There was a popular saying in those days, ‘Sharks are man-eaters – the best shark is a dead shark’.
 While in hospital, Rodney had received a letter from famous game fisherman, Alf Dean.
 Alf still holds the world record for the biggest fish caught on rod and line, a Great White weighing in at 1208kg/2664lbs.
 In his letter, Alf wrote “If you had seen what I’ve seen, you would hang up your dive gear and never go in the water again.”

-Rodney contacted Alf Dean, who agreed to show Rodney how he attracted and caught his record sharks.
+Rodney contacted Alf, who agreed to show Rodney how he attracted and caught his record sharks.
 At the end of the trip, rather than being thrilled by the 5 dead Great Whites, Rodney regarded their catching and killing as quite senseless.
 However, he was fascinated by these prehistoric creatures and felt they were being portrayed more fearsomely than they actually were.

 The inspiration to build a shark cage came from a visit to Adelaide Zoo.
 Rodney and Kay, accompanied by their small niece, were looking at the caged lions – man-eaters in their own right.
 Instantly he came up with the idea of reversing the role.
 He would build a steel cage, lower it over the side of the boat and get in the cage to safely view the Great Whites – he would see for himself if they deserved their vicious reputation.

 Rodney drew up plans and had the two-man cage built.
-He organised a new tuna boat (the owners were keen to be involved), and found sponsors for the first ever cage diving shark expedition.
+He organised a new tuna boat (with the owners keen to be involved!) and found sponsors for the first-ever cage diving shark expedition.
 With guests, Great White Shark attack victims Brian Rodger and Henri Bource, Rodney invited Ron Taylor to film the expedition in partnership with him.
 This was the first time Great White Sharks had been filmed underwater.
-It was a turning point in Rodney Fox’s life.
+It was a turning point in Rodney’s life.
 He discovered Great Whites were not crazy man-eaters, but fascinatingly cautious creatures.
 They preferred the bait (to the man in the cage).